top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 ## Contribution / Added functionality {#supervised-learning-final-contribution}

 As mentioned above, our group initiated the learning based approaches for Duckietown.
-Contributions can be categorized into two groups, successful training of a CNN for lane following and  its relevant ROS implementation.
+Contributions can be categorized into, successful training of a CNN for lane following and its relevant ROS implementation.
 The details are demonstrated below.

 _Logical Architecture:_